beckitrue/container-app-workshop/lesson_1/README.md

 - `/` - returns "You're home now!"
 - `/hello-world` - returns "Hello, World!"

-We'll use these routes to test our `nginx` reverse proxy.
+We'll use these routes to test our `nginx` reverse proxy in our next lab.

 ## Building the `simple-web` container

-There is no need to change any of the files in the `simple-web` directory.
+There is no need to change any of the files in the `lesson_1` directory.

 ### Build the container image

-- Change to the `simple-web` directory (assumes you've cloned this repository to your local machine).
+- Change to the `lesson_1` directory (assumes you've cloned this repository to your local machine).
 - Run the following command to build the container image:

 ```